 Hello I debated for 4 years in High school and have been judging for 6 years, I am in my first year an Assistant Coach at Blanson CTE High School

 Second: be respectful the easiest way to get me to drop your speaks (and you'll likely loose the round too) is if you are being rude

 Third:DO NOT MAKE UP SOURCES I will fact check you and I will get in touch with your coach and the tournament director, you CAN use the internet in rounds now

 Fourth: Debaters I DO NOT DISCLOSE Do not ask me to disclose and all comments will be on the ballot

 Congress Kids: do not wait until the round has started to take splits do that before the round. and I HATE in house recesses to take splits especially when y'all just started. another thing, when y'all take splits and you need to write a speech in round go with the least popular side of the debate as it increases your chances at getting the speech.
 CLASH IS ESSENTIAL FOR CONGRESS TO BE A DEBATE EVENT!!!!!!
 When y'all take in house recesses it makes you look unprepared.
 When you get up to give a speech make sure you are actually adding something to the debate rehashing old arguments does nothing for the debate.
 When you clash with past arguments make sure you mention specific arguments brought up and the speaker who said it.

-Conflicts: Cy Creek HS, Bridgeland HS, Blanson CTE HS, Avalos P-Tech
+Conflicts: Bridgeland HS, Blanson CTE HS, Avalos P-Tech

 I am the assistant debate coach at Taylor High School and was the Mayde Creek Coach for many years in Houston, TX.
 Although I have coached and judged on the National Circuit, it is not something I regularly do or particularly enjoy.
 I was a policy debater in high school and college, but that was along time ago.
 My experience is primarily congress and LD.
 In the past several years I have been running tab rooms in the Houston area.
 That said, here are a few things you may want to know: